TseleMolelekoa/Intro-to-Python/README.md

 Other than numbers the following are allowed:
 Only one dot (.) character.
 Indicates the decimal starts after the dot (.) character.
 A ‘+’ or ‘−‘ character at the beginning of the string.
 This indicates that the number is either positive or negative.

-Day 3
+# Day 3
 Three data types have already been used in the examples before.
 Now we shall have a more detailed look at the data types used in Python.
 Data types have different functions in a program.
 One of the most important factors to take into consideration is that the performance of a computer can be severely affected by choosing the wrong data type. a program might only need to use numbers between 1 and 20; it would therefore not make sense to use string variables to store these numbers in, as one will need to convert these strings back to numbers in order to perform calculations on them.
 This would create extra work for the computer, which means that the performance could degrade in larger programs.
-Therefore, one should rather define the variables as integers. ##Data Types to be covered:
+Therefore, one should rather define the variables as integers.
+## Data Types to be covered:

-Integers
+1. Integers
-Booleans
+2. Booleans
-Floating point numbers
+3. Floating point numbers
-Complex numbers
+4. Complex numbers
-Strings
+5. Strings
-literals
+6. literals

-these are the representations of values in code.
+These are the representations of values in code.
 These values can be of different data types, such as integers, floating-point numbers, characters, strings, and boolean values.
 Literals are used to directly represent fixed values in the code without requiring computations or additional processing.
 Literals are fundamental building blocks in programming and are used to define constant values, initialize variables, and provide input data to programs.
 Literals are values that never change, i.e. they are a constant.
 Look at the following example:
         #Interpreter
 print ("The answer: ", 5 + 2)

 The answer: 7

-common types of literals in programming:
+## common types of literals in programming:
 1. Integer Literals:
 Integer literals represent whole numbers.
 Examples: 0, 42, -17.